Trade directory · Salina metro · Kansas

 Insurance Minimums

-Kansas requires minimum $300,000 general liability insurance for plumbing contractors.
-Workers compensation required if employing others.
+Kansas requires minimum $300,000 general liability insurance.
+Workers compensation required for employees.
+Bonding requirements vary by municipality and project size.

 § C · Path to license